 Colmar recovered from the conflicts and turmoil of the 20th century with real enthusiasm and determination – today, it is a fitting symbol of peace and prosperity.
-A city that, despite its popularity within France, has not succumbed to the allure of mass tourism, which is only to Colmar’s advantage.
+Despite its popularity within France, a city has not succumbed to the allure of mass tourism, which is only to Colmar’s advantage.
 Many tourists complain of overcrowded streets and squares in Paris, Venice, and Rome, despite the awe that these cities inspire.
 Our advice is simple: for a dose of tranquillity, excellent gastronomy, and cultural enrichment without the maddening crowds, Colmar is tough to beat.

 Gastronomy & Wine

-While not every French man, woman, and child are a walking Larousse Gastronomique, that bible of all things culinary, eating and drinking well is of prime importance to the citizens of Alsace.
+While not every French man, woman, and child are a walking Larousse Gastronomique, that bible of all things culinary, eating and drinking well is of prime importance to Alsace’s citizens.
 Rarely will you see empty cafes and restaurants in glorious Colmar – socializing and enjoying local food and wine is one of the great joys of exploring this venerable region.

-As you might expect, Alsace’s long and complicated history (which has often been intertwined with that of Germany) has had a profound effect on the culinary staples in this part of France.
+As you might expect, Alsace’s long and complicated history (which has often been intertwined with Germany) has had a profound effect on the culinary staples in this part of France.
 Parisians only half-joke that Alsatian cuisine is more German than French.
-A classic dish you’ll encounter in Colmar is choucroute alsacienne (also called choucroute garnie), which is sauerkraut flavored with juniper berries and served with hot sausage, bacon, pork and ham knuckle.
-Alsace is renowned for the quality of its charcuterie and Colmar is bursting with shops displaying every conceivable type of cured meats, sausages and terrines.
+A classic dish you’ll encounter in Colmar is choucroute alsacienne (also called choucroute garnie), sauerkraut flavored with juniper berries served with hot sausage, bacon, pork, and ham knuckle.
+Alsace is renowned for the quality of its charcuterie, and Colmar is bursting with shops displaying every conceivable type of cured meats, sausages, and terrines.
 Visitors also swoon over the local foie gras.
-Alsatian foie gras owes its reputation to the foie gras pâté created in 1778 by Jean Pierre Clause, the cook of Marshal Contades, who was the military governor of Strasbourg at that time.
+Alsatian foie gras owes its reputation to the foie gras pâté created in 1778 by Jean Pierre Clause, the cook of Marshal Contades, the military governor of Strasbourg time.
 The region’s take on Coq Au Vin is Coq Au Riesling; cockerel slowly braised in the signature white grape of Alsace.
-Equally delicious and readily available is Flammekuche – a rectangular pizza, topped with crème fraîche, thinly sliced raw onions, and lardons or small strips of bacon.
+Equally delicious and readily available is Flammekuche – a rectangular pizza, topped with crème fraîche, thinly sliced raw onions, lardons, or small bacon strips.
 Patisserie is also very popular in Colmar, and locals like to indulge their sweet tooth, as do we!
 Tarte alsacienne is where you’ll want to start; a moreish custard tart made with locals fruits like mirabelles (fresh yellow plums) or quetsches (a variety of purple plum).

 But now let’s get serious – what about fromage?
 As Charles de Gaulle himself recognized, nothing arouses stronger gastronomic passions in France than cheese.
 A classic pairing is Alsatian Gewurztraminer and Munster; the cheese has had its own AOC (Appellation d’Origine Controlée) since 1978.
 Produced on both sides of the Vosges Mountains from cow’s milk, the name Munster derives from the French word for a monastery, Monastère.
 Its pungent rind-washed aromas and creamy texture make it the ideal foil for aromatic grape varieties such as Gewurztraminer and Pinot Gris.

 Two varieties, incidentally, that Alsace holds the virtual French monopoly on.
 This is truly a land of delectable wines – mostly white – although the Alsatian Pinot Noir of late is strikingly good.
-The region, however, still produces almost exclusively whites wines from varieties grown nowhere else in France – another sign of the heavy Germanic influences in Alsace.
+However, the region still produces almost exclusively whites wines from varieties grown nowhere else in France – another sign of the heavy Germanic influences in Alsace.
 Paired with local dishes, they are the recipe for a perfect evening.
-Today the four principal grape varieties are noble Riesling, the pungent, and highly regarded Gewurztraminer, the robust Pinot Gris and Pinot Blanc.
+Today the four principal grape varieties are noble Riesling, the pungent and highly regarded Gewurztraminer, the robust Pinot Gris, and Pinot Blanc.
 Cremant d’Alsace, the local sparkling, is another delicious and affordable style to seek out.
-Colmar’s numerous restaurants and cafes will always stock a fine selection of local wines, and some choices from further afield, if you dare to order them!
+Colmar’s numerous restaurants and cafes will always stock a fine selection of local wines and some further afield choices if you dare to order them!

 The medieval streets of Colmar’s old city are lined with dozens of restored, half-timbered houses – and lots of attractive shops – that are great for an aimless stroll.
 The numerous cafes that line Grand Rue and Rue des Clefs are effortlessly inviting and demand a detailed exploration!